STAYING FIT AND HEALTHY AT

 Who are the 'School Games Makers'?

 The School Games Makers programme encourages young people to become leaders through sport and to encourage their less active peers to get involved in sport or physical activity.

-At the Wilmslow Academy, Miss Wright helps our carefully chosen and extremely enthusiastic team of School Games Makers to promote the Youth Sport Trust's 'Active 30:30' initiative.
+At the Wilmslow Academy, Mr Hughes helps our carefully chosen and extremely enthusiastic team of School Games Makers to promote the Youth Sport Trust's 'Active 30:30' initiative.
 This is a response to the Childhood Obesity Strategy mentioned above.
 Children are encouraged to do 30 minutes of physical exercise at school every day and another 30 minutes at home.

 One of the most popular events organised by our School Games Makers is the annual Talent Show, which takes place every summer.
 You don't have to be good at sport to get involved!
 If you can sing, dance, play an instrument, do magic, tell jokes - or just about anything else - we want to hear from you!

 What is the 'Pedometer Challenge'?